SZharkov/arbitrum-airdrop-claimer/README.md

 1) Download repository
 2) Open terminal in repository folder and type `npm install` or `yarn`
 3) Run script by typing `npm start` or `yarn start`
+4) If you want to pre-approve ARB for DEXes run `npm run approve` or `yarn approve`

+## Approve for DEXes
+There is also a script to pre-approve ARB token for trading on DEXes.
+You can approve from all your accounts and be ready once trading on DEX starts.
+By default I added only Uniswap for approval but you can edit `DEXES` in `config.js` and add more DEXes to approve.

+In order to use approve script run `npm run approve` or `yarn approve`.
+Make sure to configure `config.js` first.

 ## Credits and donations
 Script was created by Serhii Zharkov.
 You can follow him on: